Maintaining your Teams Connector deployment

 To redeploy the Teams Connector:

-2. In PowerShell, run your initialization script that sets the environmental variables.
+4. In PowerShell, run either your blue or green variables initialization script, as appropriate for the deployment that you want to upgrade/redeploy, that sets the environmental variables.

-You only need one version of this script — you can use the same script in every region if you have multiple Teams Connectors.
+You only need one version of this script — you can use the same script for every Teams Connector (blue, green or regional).

 This is the redeploy script.
 It is a variation on the installation script that only performs the necessary commands to redeploy the Teams Connector.
 As with the initial installation, we recommend running each group of commands step-by-step within PowerShell.